Skip to content

 Creating Scenarios

-Let's say for example that you have the following Rapise test that was recorded from our sample library information web application:
+For example, consider the following Rapise test, recorded from our sample library information web application:

 function Test()